 $ sudo apt upgrade

-The Unattended Upgrades feature is enabled by default and ran without user's permission.
+The Unattended Upgrades feature is enabled by default and it runs at system boot without user's permission.
 This might be helpful for casual users who wants to keep their system up-to-date without user-intervention.
 But for testing systems, It is completely unnecessary, so I disabled it in all my Ubuntu VMs.

 Related read: